Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Communication Framework

-In the channel training phase, the receiver learns the input-output relations of a nonlinear system, formed by a channel and the quantization function of the ADCs, by utilizing $T_{\rm t}$ pilot signals.
-Unlike in the motivating example, in practice, these input-output relations cannot be characterized by deterministic functions due to the existence of a random additive noise vector.
+In the system learning phase, the receiver learns the input-output relations of a nonlinear system, formed by the concatenation of the wireless channel and the quantization function used at the ADCs, by utilizing $T_{\rm t}$ pilot signals.
+Unlike in the example in Section~\ref{sec:concept}, in practice, these input-output relations cannot be characterized by deterministic functions due to the existence of a random additive noise vector.
 To characterize the input-output relations including the randomness, we consider a conditional probability mass function (PMF) which is the probability of receiving a certain output for each possible candidate of input.
-Specifically, we develop two different channel training methods: \emph{Implicit} and \emph{explicit} methods.
-Both methods empirically learn the conditional PMFs of the nonlinear system, but only the explicit method requires an explicit channel estimation process.
-Details of each method are described below.
+Let ${\bf x}_k\!\in\!\mathcal{X}^{N_{\rm t}}$ be the $k$th possible symbol vector in a set $\mathcal{X}^{N_{\rm t}}$.
+Then the true conditional PMF of this nonlinear system for ${\bf x}_k$ is defined as